OU-Libraries/cdm-util-scripts/README.md

   ...
 ```

 `ftp2catcher` uses this `"metadata"` `"value"` to search CONTENTdm for the corresponding object so it can provide `dmrecord` numbers for cdm-catcher.
-To search for this identifier, `ftp2catcher` needs to know the field nickname to search in.
-This may be `identi` (because of the way CONTENTdm names `dc:identifer` fields), but should be ascertained from the CONTENTdm collection admin page, inspecting item page source, or `printcdminfo`.
+To search for this identifier, `ftp2catcher` needs to know the CONTENTdm field nickname to search in.
+This may often be `identi` (because of the way CONTENTdm names `dc:identifer` fields), but should be ascertained from the CONTENTdm collection admin page, inspecting item page source, or `printcdminfo`.
+If there is no CONTENTdm field that corresponds to FromThePage's `dc:source` value, `ftp2catcher` won't work.

-`ftp2catcher` associates transcripts with object pages by assuming that they're in the same order in FromThePage and CONTENTdm, "zipping" them together.
-It may be a good idea to check that this assumption is reliable.

 `ftp2catcher` must also be provided with the field nickname for the transcript field in the target collection.
 This field will be type `FTS` in `printcdminfo` output.